ocoffey/csc-211-su18/assignments/a04/readme.md

 # Homework Assignment 04 (due 7/3 12p)

 This assignment is to be completed individually.
 You are not allowed to share your code with other students.
 The assignment is worth a total of 100 points.
-If you have any questions, visit us during office hours and/or post those questions on [Piazza](https://piazza.com) using the appropriate folder tag.
-For each question of the questions below, the format is as follows:
+If you have any questions, visit us during office hours and/or create a post on [Piazza](https://piazza.com) using the appropriate folder tag.
+For each of the questions below, the format is as follows:

 > Number.
 Function Prototype.
 Description of what the function should do.